PROJECT LAUNCH

 Train and integrate the youth through work-study programs

-Our teams have consolidated training based on work-study learning method, which allows students to discover a subject in a practical way and then, to deepen what they have learned during theoretical courses, didactic workshops (hutches, henhouses, and vegetable gardens), courses delivered by the professionals of the sector and study visits.
-In addition to this practical teaching, the training also equips the students with life skills (communication, critical thinking, resilience, and others) and raises their awareness of gender issues.
+Our teams have put in place a training programme based on the alternating teaching method, enabling students to discover a subject in a practical way through work placements, and then to go into greater depth on what they have learnt during theoretical courses, educational workshops (hutches, hen houses and vegetable gardens), presentations by professionals and study visits.
+At the same time, the course teaches life skills and self-development (communication, critical thinking, resilience, confidence and respect) and raises young people’s awareness of gender issues.

 What is a work-study cycle?